Happy Birthday to Me (1981 film): Filming

-Happy Birthday to Me began shooting in early July 1980 with British director J. Lee Thompson, famous for the classic Cape Fear (1962).
-Thompson had also been a dialogue coach to Alfred Hitchcock years before.
-Thompson had actively been looking to direct a thriller, and became attached to Happy Birthday to Me.
-In the press material for the film, he stated: "What attracted me to this script was that the young people stood out as vivid, individual characters.
-The difference between a good chiller and exploitative junk, at least in my opinion, is whether or not you care about the victims".

-Jack Blum, who played Alfred in the film, said that Thompson took the film seriously.
-Thompson would later direct the Charles Bronson thriller 10 to Midnight (1983), which featured more exploitative material than Happy Birthday to Me.
-Hollywood actor Glenn Ford was less-than-thrilled to be in a slasher film.
-Apparently Ford was unpleasant on the set.
+Happy Birthday to Me began filming in early July 1980.

-The film's make-up effects were done by special effects guru Tom Burman (who replaced Stéphan Dupuis just three weeks before the cameras were due to start rolling).
+The film's make-up effects were done by special effects artist Tom Burman (who replaced Stéphan Dupuis just three weeks before the cameras were due to start rolling).
 Dupuis later did the duties on another bigger budget Canadian slasher, Visiting Hours (1982), but left the production for undisclosed reasons.
 Ironically, in an issue of Fangoria from 1981, Burman criticizes the level of gore in films at that time.
 Director Thompson became known for tossing buckets of blood about on the set of the film to increase the on-screen gore.
 According to producer John Dunning, with the assistance of special effects man Tom Burman, Thompson "would be splashing blood all over the place".

-Happy Birthday to Me finished filming in September 1980.
+Happy Birthday to Me completed filming in September 1980.
 Much of it was shot in and around Loyola College in Montreal, while the drawbridge scenes were actually filmed in Phoenix, New York, just outside Syracuse.
 The producers found it difficult to find the right bridge closer to the main production, as the expansion of the Highway system had made them increasingly rare.
 The whole town of Phoenix came to watch the dangerous stunts, where a total of fifteen cars were junked, and one stunt driver was hospitalized with two broken ankles.
 The bridge itself has since been removed and replaced by a bridge farther to the north.
 Additional photography occurred on the campuses of Concordia University and McGill University.

 During production, the film's screenplay underwent rewrites, including an entirely new ending that featured Ann as the real killer instead of Ginny.
 According to actress Melissa Sue Anderson, her character of Ginny "was so convincing as the good girl, they didn’t want to sacrifice the audience’s sympathy," leading screenwriters Timothy Bond and Peter Jobin to rework Saxton's screenplay.
 This mid-production alteration required the special effects team to craft a plaster cast of Anderson's face to design a latex mask, which Ann is revealed to be wearing in the finale.